Policies and procedures to address discrimination, harassment, and retaliation.

 IV.G.
 Bystander Intervention

 Calvin University expects all community members to take reasonable and prudent actions to prevent or stop an act of misconduct.
 Taking action may include direct non-violent intervention, calling law enforcement, and seeking assistance from a person in authority.
 Community members who choose to exercise this positive moral obligation in good faith and a reasonable manner will be supported by the university and protected from retaliation.

 IV.H.
 False Complaints

-Calvin College will seriously investigate all reports.
+Calvin University will seriously investigate all reports.
 However, it also recognizes that false reports are likely to cause significant damage to the person and reputation of an individual who is wrongfully accused.
 Individuals found to have knowingly made false reports will be subject to disciplinary action.
 A report that is erroneous but made in good faith will not be subject to disciplinary action.